StackExchange/dnscontrol/docs/_functions/global/DOMAIN_ELSEWHERE_AUTO.md

 name: DOMAIN_ELSEWHERE_AUTO
 parameters:
   - registrar
-  - list of nameserver names
+  - list of Dns Providers
 ---

 `DOMAIN_ELSEWHERE_AUTO()` is similar to `DOMAIN_ELSEWHERE()` but instead of